History of Guyana: Hoyte to present

-Hoyte and economic liberalization
+Hoyte and economic liberalisation

 Despite concerns that the country was about to fall into a period of political instability, the transfer of power went smoothly.
 Vice President Desmond Hoyte became the new executive president and leader of the PNC.
-His initial tasks were threefold: to secure authority within the PNC and national government, to take the PNC through the December 1985 elections, and to revitalize the stagnant economy.
+His initial tasks were threefold: to secure authority within the PNC and national government, to take the PNC through the December 1985 elections, and to revitalise the stagnant economy.
 The State Department would later stated that the Guyanese government sought to improve diplomatic relations with the U.S., coupled with a shift "toward political nonalignment" and away from "state socialism and one-party control" to expanded freedom of assembly and press and a market economy.
 In 1986, his government would submit a letter of intent to the IMF and World Bank, indicating commitment and willingness to economic policy reform.

 Hoyte's first two goals were easily accomplished.
 The new leader took advantage of factionalism within the PNC to quietly consolidate his authority.
-The December 1985 elections gave the PNC 79 percent of the vote and forty-two of the fifty-three directly elected seats.
+The December 1985 elections gave the PNC 79% of the vote and 42/53 directly elected seats.
 Eight of the remaining eleven seats went to the PPP, two went to the UF, and one to the WPA.
 Charging fraud, the opposition boycotted the December 1986 municipal elections.
 With no opponents, the PNC won all ninety-one seats in local government.

-Revitalizing the economy proved more difficult.
-As a first step, Hoyte gradually moved to embrace the private sector, which would manifest in "significant privatization" in many economic sectors by the 1990s.
+Revitalising the economy proved more difficult.
+As a first step, Hoyte gradually moved to embrace the private sector, which would manifest in "significant privatisation" in many economic sectors by the 1990s.
 Hoyte's administration lifted all curbs on foreign activity and ownership in 1988.
 Although the Hoyte government did not completely abandon the authoritarianism of the Burnham regime, it did make certain political reforms.
 Hoyte abolished overseas voting and the provisions for widespread proxy and postal voting.
 Independent newspapers were given greater freedom, and political harassment abated considerably.
 A law passed in 1991, later amended in 1995, allowing individuals to "establish business enterprises", and dispose, or acquire or interest.
 The Hayte government would also renew aid arrangements with the IMF.
-From July 1990 to December 1991, the country would have a Standby Arrangement with the IMF, in conjunction with an Extended Credit Facility which lasted until December 1993.
+From July 1990 to December 1991, the country would have a IMF Stand-By Arrangement, in conjunction with an Extended Credit Facility which lasted until December 1993.
 As one scholar, noting Canadian involvement in the country's economy, put it, "to say that structural adjustment was harsh would be an understatement".